gilbertchen/duplicacy/GUIDE.md

    -hash                    compute the hashes of on-disk files -storage <storage name>  retrieve files from the specified storage
 ```
-The *diff* command compares the same file in two different snapshots if a file is given, otherwise compares the
+The *diff* command compares the same file in two different snapshots if a file is given, otherwise compares the two snapshots.
-two snapshots.

 The file must be specified with a path relative to the repository.

 You can specify a different snapshot id rather than the default snapshot id.

-If only one revision is given by -r, the right hand side of the comparison will be the on-disk file.
-The -hash option can then instruct this command to compute the hash of the file.
+If only one revision is given by `-r`, the right hand side of the comparison will be the on-disk file.
+The `-hash` option can then instruct this command to compute the hash of the file.

-You can use the -storage option to select a different storage other than the default one.
+You can use the `-storage` option to select a different storage other than the default one.

 #### History
 ```